-Now with summer in full swing, it's time to start finalizing those riding adventure plans.
+The start of a new year is the ideal time to start planning those riding adventure plans.
 While locations such as the Alps and Girona are always at the top of our list, bikepacking has now become more integrated into our riding getaways.
 When it's time to head out the door with your bike loaded with bags on a multi-day route, there are a few wheelsets we reach for and a common feature between these options is a dynamo hub.

 A dynamo hub is a small electric generator built into the hub to power common devices such as lights and even phones and GPS.
 Surprisingly, the Dynamo has been around since the 1930s and has since become more and more sophisticated and efficient to enable riders to charge small devices like GPS' or even phones.

 Converting mechanical energy generated by riding to electrical energy, bands of copper wire rotate between the poles of magnets - for us less tech types, this means, once you ride you will start to generate electrical power.
 The trade-off is a very slight induced drag, but this can be surprisingly low if you choose the right dynamo hub.